zhenging/hist207b/notes/13_civil_rights/29_a_new_frontier_and_a_great_society.md

 Civil Rights Act of 1964 (p.1100)
 Election of 1964 (p.1102)
 Voting Rights Act of 1965 (p.1106)
-Tonkin Gulf Resolution (p.1109)

-Operation Rolling Thunder (p.1109)
-+ In 1965, Viet Cong attacked a US base near Pleiku in South Vietnam, killing and wounding more than 100 Americans.
-More attack led Johnson to approve operation Rolling Thunder, the first sustained US bombing of North Vietnam.

-Ho Chi Minh Trail
-Tet Offensive (p.1112)

 #### Questions
 1\.
 How does your text characterize Kennedy's leadership on civil rights?